 5.1.
-The comprehensive examination
+COMPREHENSIVE EXAMINATION

-- (1) The criteria of registering for the comprehensive exam are as follows: - a) meeting the foreign language requirements - As specified in the University Doctoral Regulations (UDR).
+- (1) The criteria of registering for the comprehensive exam are as follows: - a) meeting the foreign language requirements

+As specified in the University Doctoral Regulations (UDR).
 The language proficiency requirement of the comprehensive examination is a complex state-recognized language examination of at least B2 level or another equivalent language proficiency exam.
 The required documents, certificates and their copies shall be attached to the registration form for the comprehensive examination (and shall constitute its annexes).
 The document certifying compliance with the foreign language proficiency requirement shall be presented 15 days before the date of the examination at the latest.

-b) in the study and research phases of the doctoral programme, the acquisition of at least 120 credits (except for students preparing individually for the acquisition of the doctoral degree, as their student status is established with registration for the comprehensive examination and the acceptance thereof).
+- b) in the study and research phases of the doctoral programme, the acquisition of at least 120 credits (except for students preparing individually for the acquisition of the doctoral degree, as their student status is established with registration for the comprehensive examination and the acceptance thereof). - c) Only doctoral students who have at least one journal article (may be co-authored) in English or Hungarian (accepted or published) of A/D category in the MTA list or Q1/Q4 in the Scimago ranking are eligible for the comprehensive examination.

-The certificate about the acquisition of 120 credits is issued by the University Doctoral Office, and this document shall be attached to the registration form for the comprehensive examination (and shall constitute its annex).
+The certificate confirming the acquisition of 120 credits is issued by the University Doctoral Office, and this document shall be attached to the registration form for the comprehensive examination (and shall constitute its annex).
 The credits required for the issuing of the credit certificate shall be acquired and certified in the NEPTUN interface 15 days before the date of the examination at the latest.

-c) recording and approving the student's publications in the MTMT database.
+d) recording and approving the student's publications in the MTMT database.

 The General Table downloaded from the MTMT and the bibliographical data of publications recorded in the MTMT (along with an approval clause) shall be attached to the registration form for the comprehensive examination (and shall constitute an annex thereto).
 The publication requirements necessary for being admitted to the comprehensive examination (recording the data of the publication in the MTMT and submitting the notification of acceptance) shall be met 15 days before the date of the examination at the latest.
+If the publication required as a condition for admission to the comprehensive examination is not recorded in the MTMT, the declaration of acceptance must be sent to the University Doctoral Office.

-- (2) The comprehensive examination consists of two main parts: assessment of the PhD student's theoretical and methodological preparedness ("theoretical part") and a report by the PhD student on his/her academic progress ("dissertation part"). - (3) The comprehensive examination shall be taken publicly, before a board.
-The examination board consists of at least five and not more than six members, and at least one third of the members shall not be the employees of the institution that operates the doctoral school.
+(2) The comprehensive examination consists of two main parts: assessment of the PhD student's theoretical and methodological preparedness ("theoretical part") and a report by the PhD student on his/her academic progress ("dissertation part").

+(3) The comprehensive examination shall be taken publicly, before a board.
+The examination board consists of at least five members, and at least one third of the members shall not be the employees of the institution that operates the doctoral school.